The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles

 I dated several women, hoping to find a helpmate-someone who would be a suitable companion for me.
 My relationships were very shallow and temporary.
 When things began to go wrong, I would flee from the relationship.
 If I didn’t flee, then they would flee.

 Due to my compromising and hypocritical lifestyle, I soon fell right back from where I had come -the world.
-Although later learning that I had never left the world.
+Although I later learned that I never left the world, so I was never saved.

 New LAPD assignment